crossbario/autobahn-java/README.md

     session.addOnJoinListener(this::demonstrateSubscribe);
     session.addOnJoinListener(this::demonstratePublish);

-    // Now create a transport list to try and add transports to it.
-    // In our case, we currnetly only have Netty based WAMP-over-WebSocket.
-    List<ITransport> transports = new ArrayList<>();
-    transports.add(new NettyTransport(websocketURL));

-    // Now provide a list of authentication methods.
-    // We only support anonymous auth currently.
-    List<IAuthenticator> authenticators = new ArrayList<>();
-    authenticators.add(new AnonymousAuth());

-    // finally, provide everything to a Client instance and connect Client client = new Client(transports);
+    // finally, provide everything to a Client and connect Client client = new Client(session, url, realm);
-    client.add(session, realm, authenticators);
     CompletableFuture<ExitInfo> exitInfoCompletableFuture = client.connect();
 }
 ```